Overview

 39) Beginning with version 5.058 of the coupon module you will also need to supply a

-license key in the Coupon Utility module version 5.012.
+license key in the Coupon Utility module version 5.012 or newer.
 The Coupon Utility module

 admin is viewed by clicking the + to the left of the WORD "Utilities".
 Then click